-You can apply for a blue badge by clicking the Apply now button.
-Clicking the 'Do it online' button will take you to the Blue Badge application page on the GOV.UK website, where applications are now processed centrally.
+Clicking the button will take you to the blue badge application page on the GOV.UK website, where applications are processed centrally.
 The page gives you information about how to use the online form to apply.

-Who can have a Blue Badge?
+Who can have a blue badge

 You can get a badge without further assessment if you:

-- receive the higher rate of the mobility component of the Disability Living Allowance;
+- receive the higher rate of the mobility component of the Disability Living Allowance

-- receive a Personal Independence Payment for being unable to walk further than 50 metres (a score of 8 points or more under the ‘moving around’ activity of the mobility component);
+- receive a Personal Independence Payment for being unable to walk further than 50 metres (a score of 8 points or more under the ‘moving around’ activity of the mobility component)

-- are registered blind (severely sight impaired);
+- are registered blind (severely sight impaired)

-- receive the War Pensioner's mobility supplement;
+- receive the War Pensioner's mobility supplement

-- are a severely disabled service person or veteran who is compensated under the new Armed Forces Compensation Scheme (AFCS);
+- are a severely disabled service person or veteran who is compensated under the new Armed Forces Compensation Scheme (AFCS)

 You can get a badge following an assessment if you:

-- have a permanent disability that means you can’t walk or have considerable difficulty walking;
+- have a permanent disability that means you can’t walk or have considerable difficulty walking

-- have a severe disability in both your upper limbs, you regularly drive a motor vehicle and that you are unable to operate, or have considerable difficulty operating, all or some types of on-street parking equipment;
+- have a severe disability in both your upper limbs, you regularly drive a motor vehicle and that you are unable to operate, or have considerable difficulty operating, all or some types of on-street parking equipment

-Where can I park?
+Where you can park